Go to School > Programmes > Courses and click into the course. You can see the scheduled lessons in the Classes & Lessons section.

 There are a few different ways you should change the room for a class, depending on whether the change is short-term or permanent.
 We've outlined the options here: Moving a class to a different room

 You won’t be able to delete timetable slots if you’ve begun to take attendance.
-We advise ending the timetable slot first then importing your new timetable or and adding a new slot from the course (shown in section at the top of this article).
+We advise ending the timetable slot first then importing your new timetable or and adding a new slot from the course (shown in the section at the top of this article).